nais/doc/docs/nais-application/ingress.md

 | `x_upstream_name` | The application receiving the request on the following format "`namespace`-`app-name`-`port`"
 | `x_upstream_status` | HTTP response code from the application |

+### Fid _your_ access logs

+In order to find your team's application access logs, you need to filter on the following fields:

+* `AND x_upstream_name: my-namespace*` (replace `my-namespace` with your namespace)

+If you want to filter on a specific application, you can add the following filter:

+* `AND x_upstream_name: my-namespace-my-app*` (replace `my-namespace` with your namespace and `my-app` with your application name)

+If you want to filter out specific HTTP response codes, you can add the following filter:

+* `NOT response_code: 404` (replace `404` with the HTTP response code you want to filter out)

+If you want to filter out multiple HTTP response codes, you can add the following filter:

+* `NOT response_code: (404 or 503)` (replace `404` and `503` with the HTTP response codes you want to filter out)

+If you want to find specific HTTP methods, you can add the following filter:

+* `AND message: GET*` (replace `GET` with the HTTP method you want to filter out)

 ### Some debugging tips

 If `response_code` and `x_upstream_status` are the same it means that the application returned this response code – not nginx.
 Look in the logs for the corresponding application, this is not a problem with nginx.